MA Classical Acting for the Professional Theatre

 There is no UK government funding available for this course.
 LAMDA is eligible for the US Federal Direct Loan Program (School code: G21086).

-This course is eligible for the Fulbright - John Wood Award in Classical Acting.
+This course is eligible for the Fulbright-John Wood LAMDA Award in Classical Acting and applications are now being accepted from international students who wish to start the MA in September 2017.
 In the first instance, applications should be made directly to Fulbright Commission.
 Please note, no letter of affiliation is required from LAMDA to make your application.
+Learn more about the application process.

 Click here for more information on funding your training.